chaneldonahoe/chanel-portfolio-website-v2/README.md

 - Higher Order Functions -

 // TO DO
-- Change padding at the top of each section (it is too big at the moment)
 - fix media screen
 - jazz up read me

 Future Iterations:
 - - continuous integration into netlify (possiblly need to add secrets)